-- 4.4 The point of connection (POC) is where the irrigation mainline is joined to the water service line. - 4.5 Backflow devices (Figure 5-8) ensure water quality by preventing contamination of the potable (drinking) water supply due to back-pressure or back-siphonage of irrigation water into the municipal system. - This is important for irrigation systems due to potential contamination from fertilizers, pesticides, and herbicides. - Local regulations vary as to acceptable backflow standards; check with local officials to determine correct devices and configuration in your area. - Backflow preventer devices must be inspected annually by a certified backflow inspector. - Reduced pressure (RP) backflow devices. - The RP valve is the most reliable backflow prevention device and can protect against both back-pressure and back-siphonage. - Above-ground installation is required with a concrete pad and a minimum 12-inch gap between the relief valve and finished grade to allow the RP to discharge water when a back-siphon situation occurs. - Double check valves were commonly used for backflow prevention prior to RP devices becoming the standard. - Because double check valves do not discharge, they cannot protect against high hazard situations and may not be permitted for use in landscapes by some municipalities. - Atmospheric vacuum breaker (AVB). - One AVB is installed per valve. - AVBs are not designed to be under continuous pressure. - To operate effectively, AVB must be located at least 12-inches above the highest outlet point on the system. - Anti-siphon valve (ASV) is a control valve with a built-in AVB. - The most common type of backflow preventer used on residential systems. - Pressure vacuum breaker (old technology not approved for new construction). - Similar to AVB but installed on mainline leading to control valves, as it is designed to be under constant pressure.
+- 4.4 The point of connection (POC) is where the irrigation mainline is joined to the water service line. - 4.5 Backflow devices (Figure 5-8) ensure water quality by preventing contamination of the potable (drinking) water supply due to back-pressure or back-siphonage of irrigation water into the municipal system. - This is important for irrigation systems due to potential contamination from fertilizers, pesticides, and herbicides. - Local regulations vary as to acceptable backflow standards; check with local officials to determine correct devices and configuration in your area. - Backflow preventer devices must be inspected annually by a certified backflow inspector. - Reduced pressure (RP) backflow devices. - The RP valve is the most reliable backflow prevention device and can protect against both back-pressure and back-siphonage. - Above-ground installation is required with a concrete pad and a minimum 12-inch gap between the relief valve and finished grade to allow the RP to discharge water when a back-siphon situation occurs. - Pressure Vacuum Breakers (PVB) backflow devices. - Not to be installed when it will be subjected to back pressure. - Must be placed a minimum of 12 inches above the highest piping or downstream outlet. - Double check valves were commonly used for backflow prevention prior to RP devices becoming the standard. - Because double check valves do not discharge, they cannot protect against high hazard situations and may not be permitted for use in landscapes by some municipalities. - Atmospheric vacuum breaker (AVB). - One AVB is installed per valve. - AVBs are not designed to be under continuous pressure. - To operate effectively, AVB must be located at least 12-inches above the highest outlet point on the system. - Anti-siphon valve (ASV) is a control valve with a built-in AVB. - The most common type of backflow preventer used on residential systems. - Pressure vacuum breaker (old technology not approved for new construction). - Similar to AVB but installed on mainline leading to control valves, as it is designed to be under constant pressure.